icon-project/governance/README.md

 ## registerProposal

 * Register the network proposal
-* This function can be invoked only by main P-Rep.
+* This function can be invoked only by the main P-Reps.

 ### Parameters